Replacing HVAC system: Smart features guide

 5 smarter features for HVAC control

 By removing the thermostats and hooking up the Loxone Miniserver to the new HVAC system, it is possible to get a fully-fledged, self-learning and easy-to-use heating control that operates based on your chosen parameters.
-It can provide the house with your optimal temperature throughout the day, while keeping the energy bills low.
+It can provide the house with your optimal temperature throughout the day, while keeping the energy costs low.

 1. Eco heating schedules